AIIntroduction/classic-problem/README.md

 # classic-problem
-First activity of AI Introduction course to practise classic problems of AI.
+First activity of AI Introduction course to practice classic problems of AI.